 In Ireland, condensation in residential property is mainly a winter problem particularly where warm moist air is generated in areas like kitchens and bathrooms and then penetrates to colder parts of the building.
 When the air gets cold, it cannot hold onto all the extra moisture produce by everyday activities, so some of this moisture appears as small droplets of water – most noticeable on windows or where there is little movement of air.
 If not properly dealt with, this extra ‘dampness’ can lead to mould growth on walls, furniture, window frames, even clothes.

 Condensation and mould is a common problem.
 Older properties tend to suffer more than new ones, but rental properties are particularly prone.
 The problem is often a matter of degree: from a small patch of mould or discoloured wallpaper behind the wardrobe, in the very top corner of a bedroom, to serious amounts of mould growth across walls, inside wardrobes and on clothes, furnishings, carpets and in basements.
+You can check out this page to know about the preventive measures that can be taken before hand to avoid spreading to all other places.

 Causes of mould growth from straightforward building defects are without doubt the landlord’s responsibility in a residential property.
 However, by far the most common cause of mould growth is condensation.
 The true cause of condensation-based mould growth is often complex and a combination of things.
 It is sometimes caused by inadequacies in the building, but very often the main cause of mould growth is the lifestyle of the occupants – the tenants.
+With the monthly inspection conducted by the pest control bellingham, it will be very easy to prevent its spread inside the house.

 Many tenants live in older properties and have inadequate heating and ventilation and the average tenant will produce condensation through cooking, washing, internal drying etc. Condensation can lead to mould, a serious problem for both landlord and tenant because of the health risks associated with mould spores.
 The mould fungi have been identified as the source of many health problems, including infections, asthma, allergies and sinusitis.
 Moulds produce allergens, irritants, and in some cases, toxins that may cause reactions in humans.